Need Help Now? Call our 24 Hour Hotline.

 - Adaptive equipment

 - Personal assistance

 It may not be possible to fully assess the projected extent of a child’s disability for some time.
-Expert opinions from both medical and economic experts are essential to the construction of compelling arguments in support of fair compensation for the child and his or her family after a birth injury.
-James F. Humphreys & Associates, L.C. has a national network of experts we can call on to help us properly estimate the cost of your child’s injuries.
+Expert opinions from both medical and economic experts are essential in establishing fair compensation for the child and their family after a birth injury.
+James F. Humphreys & Associates, L.C. has a national network of experts we can call on to help us properly estimate the cost of your child’s birth injuries.